-- 1. Republic Services is expected to provide disposal service to the subdivision.
-(Subdivision Application, page 21) - 2.
+- 1. Republic Services is expected to provide disposal service to the subdivision. - 2.
 Solid waste systems must meet the minimum standards of the Montana Department of Environmental Quality and City/County Health Code as per Section 3-070.1 of the City Subdivision Regulations.
-This requirement is a recommended condition of approval.
+This requirement is a condition of approval.

-- 1. Solid waste disposal service are expected to be available to the subdivision and in compliance with Subdivision Regulations. - 2.
-Review of solid waste disposal is under the jurisdiction of state and local health authorities under the Montana Sanitation in Subdivision Act.
+- 1. City Council determined solid waste disposal service are expected to be available to the subdivision and in compliance with Subdivision Regulations. - 2.
+City Council determined review of solid waste disposal is under the jurisdiction of state and local health authorities under the Montana Sanitation in Subdivision Act.